sign-language-processing/sign-language-processing.github.io/README.md

 - **Hyphenation**: Use hyphens (-) for compound adjectives (e.g., video-to-pose).
 - **Lists**: Use "-" for list items, followed by a space.
 - **Code**: Use backticks (`) for inline code, and triple backticks (```) for code blocks.
 - **Numbers**: Spell out numbers less than 10, and use numerals for 10 and greater.
+For large numbers, separate with commas and do not abbreviate with suffixes such as "k" (11,000, not 11k)
 - **Contractions**: Avoid contractions (e.g., use "do not" instead of "don't").
 - **Compound Words**: Use a forward slash (/) to separate alternative compound words (e.g., 2D / 3D).
 - **Phrasing**: Prefer active voice over passive voice (e.g., "The authors used..." instead of "The work was used by the authors...").